spranesh/Redhawk/README.rst

 Using the `redhawk` executable
 ------------------------------

-The `redhawk` program supports five commands:
+The `redhawk` program supports eight commands:

 =========   =======================================================
  Command      Purpose
 =========   =======================================================
-init        Create an EMPTY AST index. add         Add files to an AST index. query       Query for a pattern in a list of files, or in the index. show        Show (visualize) a file either as text, or as an image. prompt      Drop into a python prompt with helpful functions for
+add         Add files to an AST index. init        Create an EMPTY AST index. listfiles   List all the files in the AST index. prompt      Drop into a python prompt with helpful functions for
             exploring the parse tree.
+query       Query for a pattern in a list of files, or in the index. remove      Remove files from the AST index. show        Show (visualize) a file either as text, or as an image. where       Print the location of the current redhawk index (if there is one).
 =========   =======================================================

 The simplest way to run `redhawk` is to simply use a `query` command on a file (or directory).
 The `query` command as described above takes an xpath-like